You can't find the energy to work right now. You don't know how or when it happened, but all motivation has disappeared.

-I asked people on Twitter how they reignite their own creativity and got these wonderful suggestions.
-From rest and relaxation to going on holiday and tackling admin, I've picked out their best tips and tricks, along with some of my own ideas, to help you get over this hump.
+I asked people on Twitter how they reignite their creativity and got these excellent suggestions.
+From rest and becoming more organised to tackling admin, I've picked out their best tips and tricks, along with some of my ideas, to help you get over this hump.

 "Push through it," says Kendyll Hillegas, an artist and illustrator from Boston, Massachusetts.
 "I might need to shift gears if I am really stuck, but in general my approach is to keep moving ahead.
 I try to live with the discomfort, realising that I’ve been in this state before and will be again, and it will turn out ok as long as I keep showing up."